MoserMichael/openshift-memusage/MEM.md

 Note that in this document I am linking to the source file that contains a function, i am not linking to the line that this function curently is placed on - as this location may well change in the future, so you might have to scroll a bit each time you follow a link.

-# main data structures of the go runtime
+# Main data structures of the go runtime

 One needs to know the role of the main classes, in order to understand the flow of the allocator, these are explained [here](https://github.com/golang/go/blob/master/src/runtime/HACKING.md)